parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

-Nice!
+Here's our new error type.
 These are a lot simpler and we can be much more precise about the error conditions involved.
-Unfortunately, there's a down side...
+`findThing`'s error channel only includes a Unfortunately, there's a down side...
-We can't easily compose these two functions.
+We can't compose these two functions.

 ```haskell